 In 2022, web designers will leave their creativity free reign – from colors to typography to smart technical features like parallax scrolling and chatbots.
 The main challenge here is to incorporate selected components as naturally as possible into your own project.
 We reveal which web design trends you can expect in 2022.

 As a content management system, WordPress’s main strength is its seemingly endless supply of extensions.
 In addition to the thousands of plugins that can be used to create functions, there are just as many premade design templates, which make setting up your web presence child’s play.
 These templates, better known as WordPress themes, can be used to implement optical and functional elements, even if the user has little or no experience in programming.
 With just a few clicks, you can download, install, and activate your chosen theme.

-While many themes are free, there are also many premium designs subject to a fee.
+While many designs are free, there are also many premium WordPress themes subject to a fee.
 Both kinds can be easily implemented with no previous experience.
 WordPress theme frameworks, which can also form the basis of layout templates, help to make the task of web design much easier and often prove themselves to be superior to themes in other areas.

 - The benefits of developing your own WordPress theme